JulianT31/speech-reco-motus/README.md

 This repo is an UPSSITECH 3A project.

-Author : Julian TRANI & Pauline JOBERT
+Author : @JulianT31 & @PaulineJobs

 ![](assets/review_game.png)